microsoft/Kusto-Query-Language/doc/ipv4-is-privatefunction.md

 ---
 title: ipv4_is_private() - Azure Data Explorer
-description: This article describes the ipv4_is_private() function in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/20/2020
+description: Learn how to use the ipv4_is_private() function to check if the IPv4 string address belongs to a set of private network IPs. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2022
 ---
 # ipv4_is_private()

-Checks if IPv4 string address belongs to a set of private network IPs.
+Checks if the IPv4 string address belongs to a set of private network IPs.

 [Private network addresses](https://en.wikipedia.org/wiki/Private_network) were originally defined to assist in delaying IPv4 address exhaustion.
-IP packets originating from or addressed to a private IP address cannot be routed through the public internet.
+IP packets originating from or addressed to a private IP address can't be routed through the public internet.

 ## Private IPv4 addresses